-An application for a school place will only be accepted for such children currently overseas if, for In Year applications, proof is provided that the child will be resident in Hertfordshire within two weeks.
+An application for a school place will only be accepted for children currently overseas if, for In Year applications, proof is provided that the child will be resident in Hertfordshire within two weeks.
 In Year allocations are made on the assumption that the child will accept the school place and be on roll within that timescale.

 For the Primary and Secondary transfer processes, applications will not normally be accepted from, nor places allocated to, an overseas address.
 The exception to this (for both In Year and transfer processes) is for children of UK service personnel and crown servants (and from military families who are residents of countries with a Memorandum of Understanding with the UK).
-In these cases, the Inclusive Multi Academy Trust will allocate a place in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a HCC Unit postal address or quartering area address, for consideration of the application against oversubscription criteria.
+In these cases, HCC will allocate a place in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a HCC Unit postal address or quartering area address, for consideration of the application against oversubscription criteria.

 Applications will also be considered, and places offered in advance for these families, if the application is accompanied by an official letter that declares a relocation date but does not provide a quartering or unit address because the family will be residing in private accommodation.
-In these cases, if the family does not already have a permanent private address in Hertfordshire, the military base or alternative 'work' address in Hertfordshire will be used for allocation purposes.
-If the family already has an established alternative private address that address, will be used for admission purposes.
+In these cases, if the family does not already have a permanent private address in Hertfordshire, the military base or alternative "work" address in Hertfordshire will be used for allocation purposes.
+If the family already has an established alternative private address, that address will be used for admission purposes as long as the parents provide evidence of the address and that the child will be living there.

-The Inclusive Multi Academy Trust will also consider accepting applications from children\ whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
+HCC will also consider accepting applications from children whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
 These applications, if accepted, will be processed from the overseas address until sufficient evidence is received to show the child is permanently resident in Hertfordshire.
 Evidence must be submitted at the time of application.

-Evidence submitted after the date for late applications (2nd December 2022 for the Under 11s process) cannot be taken into account before National Allocation Day.
+Evidence submitted after the date for late applications (2 December 2022 for secondary transfer and 1 February 2023 for the Under 11s process) cannot be considered before National Allocation Day.
 Decisions on these applications will be made by a panel of senior officers and communicated with parents within 6 weeks of the closing date for applications.

-If an applicant owns a property in Hertfordshire but is not living in it, perhaps because they are working abroad at the time of application, the Hertfordshire address will not be accepted for the purposes of admission until the child is resident at that address.
+If an applicant owns a property in Hertfordshire but is not living in it, perhaps because they are working abroad at the time of application, the Hertfordshire address will not be accepted for the purposes of admission until the child is resident at that address

-Other children, than those mentioned above, from overseas do not generally have automatic right of entry to the UK.
+Children from overseas, other than those mentioned above, do not generally have automatic right of entry to the UK.
 An application for a school place will not therefore be accepted until they are permanently resident in Hertfordshire.
 Proof of residency such as an endorsed passport or entry visa will be required with the application, in addition to proof of Hertfordshire address, for example a council tax bill or 12-month rental agreement.